ExpediaGroup/expediagroup-java-sdk/README.md

    mvn clean install
    ```

-3. Refer to the [SDK Generator documentation](generator/README.md) for advanced usage and customization.
+3. Refer to the [SDK Generator documentation](generator/README.md) for more details on how to generate an SDK.

 ---